EDD 630 Home EDD 630 Syllabus

 • Articles are well-chosen given topic

-• At least six are given
+• At least ten quality references are given

-• Are properly formatted
+• References are properly formatted

 Overall Writing Quality 10